Homotopy Batalin-Vilkovisky algebras: Koszul duality theory

 \begin{rema} This presentation of Koszul duality for properads with quadratic and linear relations includes and extends the classical case of quadratic properads.
 If $\Po$ has a quadratic presentation, then the map $\varphi$ is equal to $0$.
 Hence the Koszul dual dg coproperad has a trivial differential.
 It is therefore equal to the classical Koszul dual coproperad.
 Since $\qPo=\Po$, the two definitions of a Koszul properad coincide. \end{rema}

-Recall that a representation of a properad, of the form $\Po\to \End_A$, is called a \emph{$\Po$-gebra\footnote{We drop the article ``al" from the Arabic word ``al-jabr" to try and encompass the various notions of algebras, coalgebras, bialgebras, etc ...} structure on $A$} after \cite{Serre93}.
+Recall that a representation of a properad, of the form $\Po\to \End_A$, is called a \emph{$\Po$-gebra structure on $A$} after \cite{Serre93}.
+(We drop the article ``al" from the Arabic word ``al-jabr" to try and encompass the various notions of algebras, coalgebras, bialgebras, etc.)

 \begin{defi}[Homotopy $\Po$-gebra] When $\Po$ is a Koszul properad, we define a \emph{homotopy $\Po$-gebra} as a gebra over the quasi-free resolution $\Po_\infty:=\Omega \Po^{\ac}$. \end{defi}

 The notion of homotopy $\Po$-gebra can be defined as a gebra over a cofibrant resolution of $\Po$.
 When $\Po$ is Koszul, there is a canonical choice for such a cofibrant replacement, namely $\Omega \Po^{\ac} $.